pfillion/reverse-proxy/README.md

 ]
 ```

 This config will schedule cron job for renew certificate and copy them in the ```/.lego``` folder by default.
-All yopu have to do is configure you nginx proxy to use them.
+All you have to do is configure you nginx proxy to use them.

 * /etc/nginx/nginx.conf